 - i.
 The Neighborhood Trails are all other paths or trails within the community.
 These trails may include street adjacent trails, attached or detached from the curb, paths or trails connecting open space areas or leading to amenity areas, or access to the primary and collector roadway paths or trails or other defined trails networks. - ii.
 The Neighborhood Trails are planned to be either concrete paved or decomposed granite surfaces.
 The varying trails surfacing allows for a range of recreation activities from walking & jogging to biking or skating.
 Path and Trail locations for the varying street adjacent conditions and minimum widths are depicted on the street sections within Section 3.7.4: Street Standards.
-All other concrete paths or trails should generally be a minimum of five feet (5') in width except where the desired design requires a narrower width.
-Decomposed granite paths or trails should generally be a minimum of three feet (3') in width except where the desired design requires a narrower width. - iii.
+All other concrete paths or trails should be a minimum of five feet (5') in width.
+Decomposed granite paths or trails should be a minimum of five feet (5') in width. - iii.
 Neighborhood Trails should be depicted on the Path and Trail Circulation Plan.